alteredtastes/receqshuff/README.md

 Future Hopes:
 - Pop out sidebar controls to modify octave, waveform, attack, release, and more per step.
 - Offer library of samples to select per step using web sound libraries.
 Display sample waveforms to steps with Wavesurfer-js.
-- Enable mic recording for creating custom step samples by step.
+- Enable mic recording for creating custom samples per step.
 - Provide draggable playhead for sample-enabled steps.
 Playhead would change where in the sample file the step trigger will begin playing.

 CLICK to select step and change source.